Grant McDonald (Canadian football): Edmonton Elks

-McDonald was the No. 13 draft prospect entering the 2021 CFL Draft, per 3DownNation.
+McDonald was the No. 13 draft prospect entering the 2021 CFL draft, per 3DownNation.
 In the draft, the Edmonton Elks selected him with the 14th overall (Round 2, Pick 5) pick.

 As a rookie, he appeared in 14 games for the Elks.
 In his professional football and CFL debut, he registered his best game of his rookie campaign, making four tackles on special teams against the Ottawa Redblacks.
 As a rookie, he made 16 special teams tackles on the season and led the Elks in special teams tackles.

 Hamilton Tiger-Cats

 On May 2, 2022, McDonald was traded to the Hamilton Tiger-Cats along with Kyle Saxelid and the second overall selection in the 2022 CFL Global Draft in exchange for the eighth and 28th overall selections in the 2022 CFL National Draft and the ninth overall selection in the 2022 CFL Global Draft.
+He played in all 18 regular season games during the 2022 season and contributed with eight special teams tackles.

+After two seasons of professional football McDonald announced his retirement with the intention of pursuing a career as a fire fighter in his home province of British Columbia.

 Professional statistics

 Personal life

 McDonald's father, Bruce, played CIAU football at the University of British Columbia, where he was a starting defensive back for five seasons, and was also drafted in the CFL.
 McDonald's younger brother, Ben, enrolled at the University of Calgary in 2020, where he is now a quarterback on the Dinos football team.
 At Calgary, he majored in Arts.